 This type of hydro pump storage is based on a C-PSH utilizing a Francis type reversible pump-turbine, with variable speed capabilities.
 This capability is made possible with the use of power electronics that varies the AC frequency on the pump end.
-Generally, the continuous pump power absorption range will be in the 70%-100% range.
-In some cases, it could be as much as 60%100%.
+Generally, the continuous pump power absorption range will be in the 70% to 100% range.

-So, going back to our example, if you have a 100MW A-PSH unit and there are 70MWs of excess solar on the grid, these MWs could be used to operate the A-PSH pump.
+So, going back to our example, if you have a 100 MW A-PSH unit and there are 70 MWs of excess solar on the grid, these MWs could be used to operate the A-PSH pump.